 Searching the Collection

-Information about WCFTR collections is available in the Wisconsin Historical Society's Archives Catalog (ArCat) and in the University of Wisconsin Digital Collections, where archival finding aids can be accessed.
+Information about WCFTR collections is available in in the University of Wisconsin's integrated library catalog and in the University of Wisconsin Digital Collections, where archival finding aids can be accessed.
 Access to still photographs and other graphic materials is also provided through a card catalog in the Archives Research Room.

 For more information about how to use our collections databases, visit the WHS's guide: "How to Search Our Archives Collections"

 TIP: In the University of Wisconsin's integrated library catalog, limit your search to the Wisconsin Historical Society Archives location to find the WCFTR's holdings

 Access to Moving Image Materials

 Access to films and videotapes is coordinated through the WHS Archives Research Room and takes place on the 4th floor of the Wisconsin Historical Society building at the WCFTR Film Archive.
 WCFTR collections can be viewed by anyone working on a specific research project.
 You do not have to be affiliated with the University of Wisconsin, the Wisconsin Historical Society or another academic institution.
 However, we cannot accommodate requests for viewing unrelated to research.